Healthcare SignageJUNE 2, 2020| SpeedPro Shawnee

 - Outdoor views

 These are all factors that signs can improve.
-You can brighten up a space with relaxing pastel colors, place a mural of happy zoo animals on the wall to add positivity to a children’s ward or put up nature-themed artwork to make everyone feel more at peace.
+You can brighten up space with relaxing pastel colors, place a mural of happy zoo animals on the wall to add positivity to a children’s ward, or put up nature-themed artwork to make everyone feel more at peace.

 Children’s wards and long-term care departments can especially benefit from positive environments.
 Kids are often more sensitive to their environment than adults, and a cold, clinical hospital can be scary and stressful, slowing the healing process.
 For those who are spending a long time in the hospital, a positive environment can have a big effect on day-to-day moods and stress levels.

 As you’ve likely gathered, the signage of a hospital serves many purposes.
 It can advertise, comfort, and inform, among other goals.
 That versatility applies to both large hospitals and smaller practices.
 With such an array of uses and sign locations, it stands to reason that you can use many different types of signs.